Nutrition and Diet

 • Handling Gas and Odour Concerns:

-• Identifying Trigger Foods:
+• Identifying Trigger Foods

 Seeking Professional Guidance and Dietary Support